 Julian, a drug-smuggler thriving in Bangkok's criminal underworld, sees his life get even more complicated when his mother compels him to find and kill whoever is responsible for his brother's recent death.

 Bangkok.
-Ten years ago Julian killed a man and went on the run.
+Ten years ago Julian (Ryan Gosling) killed a man and went on the run.
 Now he manages a Thai boxing club as a front for a drugs operation.
 Respected in the criminal underworld, deep inside, he feels empty.
-When Julian's brother murders an underage prostitute, the police call on retired cop Chang - the Angel of Vengeance.
-Chang allows the father to kill his daughter's murderer, then 'restores order' by chopping off the man's right hand.
-Julian's mother Crystal - the head of a powerful criminal organization - arrives in Bangkok to collect her son's body.
-She dispatches Julian to find his killers and 'raise hell'.Written by
+When Julian's brother murders an underage prostitute, the Police call on retired cop Chang (Vithaya Pansringarm) - the Angel of Vengeance.
+Chang allows the father to kill his daughter's murderer, then "restores order" by chopping off the man's right hand.
+Julian's mother Crystal (Dame Kristin Scott Thomas) - the head of a powerful criminal organization - arrives in Bangkok to collect her son's body.
+She dispatches Julian to find his killers and "raise Hell".Written by

 53 of 112 people found this review helpful.

 Was this review helpful to you?